 I was doing this on a pretty hot day so mine started running a bit.
 Just watch it to make sure the cream isn’t running onto any exposed glass!

-After five minutes, I move the cream around a little just to make sure everything was covered.
+After five minutes, I move the cream around a little just to make sure all the outer edges were covered.
 This is an optional step though!

 Then I let it sit another 5-10 minutes.
 Now it’s time to rinse!